 Upon retirement, however, new questions about insurance come up.
-Can I still get a competitive life insurance plan at this age?
+Can I still get a competitive senior life insurance plan at this age?
 And with many seniors choosing to retire abroad, will moving to another country change anything about my plan?

 The answer to the first question is a resounding yes.
-Today’s seniors are healthier and have a longer life expectancy than ever before, so many reputable companies are now prepared to offer no exam life insurance to them.
+Today’s seniors are healthier and have a longer life expectancy than ever before, so many reputable companies are now prepared to offer no exam senior life insurance to them.
 The answer to the second question is more complicated.
 Let’s dig into some of the issues that may arise when retiring abroad with a life or burial insurance plan.

 Changing Security Risks

-As many of us know, one important factor in determining your eligibility for a life insurance plan is the immediate risk to you person.
+As many of us know, one important factor in determining your eligibility for a senior life insurance plan is the immediate risk to you person.
 A secret agent, for example, is going to have a much more expensive plan than a mild-mannered office manager who periodically vacations in the Appalachians.

 For seniors retiring abroad, the same considerations apply.
 Insurance companies always keep up to date with security rankings for popular retirement destinations, choosing whether or not they should cover deaths that occur in those countries.
 So, for example, an insurance provider isn’t likely to bat an eyelash if you want to retire to Iceland (the safest country in the world, by the way), but retiring to the Levant could result in losing an insurance plan altogether.

-The takeaway is this: moving abroad with life insurance is a complicated issue.
+The takeaway is this: moving abroad with senior life insurance is a complicated issue.
 The best thing that you can do to ensure that it goes on without any hiccups is to be open with your insurance provider and keep them up-to-date on all of your travel plans.
 Tell them where you plan to retire and be prepared to consider other destinations if the security risks of your first choice are becoming too great.

 Transporting a Loved One